NuGet/NuGetDocs/NuGet.Docs/Release-Notes/Known-Issues.md

 and close Visual Studio, it will crash.
 This is a known issue of Visual Studio and will be fixed in SP1 RTM release.
 For now, just ignore the crash or uninstall SP1 Beta if you can.

-## The element 'metadata' in namespace 'schemas.microsoft.com/packaging/2010/07/nuspec.xsd' has invalid child element exception occurs
+## The element 'metadata' ... has invalid child element exception occurs

-If you installed packages built with a pre-release version of NuGet, you might encounter this error message when running the RTM version of NuGet with that project.
+If you installed packages built with a pre-release version of NuGet, you might encounter an error message stating "The element 'metadata' in namespace 'schemas.microsoft.com/packaging/2010/07/nuspec.xsd' has invalid child element" when running the RTM version of NuGet with that project.
 You'll need to uninstall and then re-install each package using the RTM version of NuGet.